Iulian277/Google-Translate-Web-Scraping/README.md

-# Small Python Selenium Script for translating words from google-translate
+# Small Python Selenium Script for translating words on google-translate

 ## Usage